 The Council is required to prepare and publish within its Annual Accounts an annual Remuneration Report under the Local Authority Accounts (Scotland) Regulations 2014.
 The report sets out the remuneration and accrued pension benefits of the Senior Councillors and Senior Employees of the Council.
 The report also provides information on the number of Council Employees (including Senior Employees) whose total actual remuneration was £50,000 or more, this information being disclosed in salary bandings of £5,000 above £50,000.
 The following report has been prepared in accordance with the aforementioned Regulations.
 The Remuneration Report also provides details of Termination Benefits and Exit Packages for staff.
 The Council's External Auditor is required to audit certain parts of the Remuneration Report and give a separate opinion in their report on the Annual Accounts as to whether the Remuneration Report has been properly prepared in accordance with the Regulations and other relevant guidance.
-All information disclosed in the tables in this Remuneration Report are subject to audit by the Council's external auditors.
-The other sections of the Remuneration Report have been reviewed by the external auditors to ensure that they are consistent with the financial statement..
+All the tables in this report are subject to audit except the table on page 40 relating to Councillors Allowances and Expenses.